pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ```

-Define necessary variables for analysis:
+We define some variables for analysis:

 ```julia
 ordered_strain = annotation_test[:, end]